 The symptoms include:

-People with type 1 diabetes need to take insulin every day to control their blood sugar levels, because their body cannot produce insulin naturally.
+People with type 1 diabetes need to take insulin every day to manage their blood sugar levels, because their body cannot produce insulin naturally.

 They can inject insulin using a syringe or a continuous-release insulin pump.
 Insulin is essential for key body functions, so the person will need daily injections for life.